peppernz/mod-hardcore/README.md

 AzerothCore module to replicate hardcore mode.
 Intended to be bizzlike but with some level configurations.

+# This Fork
+Hardcore mode can now be opted out of, every new player receives a token item which keeps them in hardcore mode.

+Players can be resurrected by other players or the spirit guardian but will lose their hardcore status.
+No running back to your corpse and reviving

+A recurrected player is never the same, you will acquire undead racials and lose most of your given ones.

+This fork does depend on Playerbots version of Azerothcore.
+By default player bots are also hardcore. (will make this configurable in future)

 # Configuration
 ModHardcore.Enable
 - Description: Enable Hardcore Mod.